lucalevi/Avalanche-release-extended/README.md

 The parameters of the extended model were determined analisyng avalanche bulletins and with a professioanl survey.
 Several parameters have been integrated: snowpack stability, dangerous aspects and altitudes, and a snow cover mask with aspect-varying boundaries.
 The model calculates finally the amount of dangerous steep slopes in a given area.

-Citing from the original readme, /"The algorithm produces a raster map (asci format) which values ranging from 0 to 1.
-A value of 0 indicates locations where avalanches are not possible to release whereas a value of 1 corresponds to locations that are highly favourable for avalanche release."/
+Citing from the original readme, "The algorithm produces a raster map (asci format) which values ranging from 0 to 1.
+A value of 0 indicates locations where avalanches are not possible to release whereas a value of 1 corresponds to locations that are highly favourable for avalanche release."

 Both the original and the extended tool help avalanche practictioners in their forecasting activity.